liu-dilef/IMPOLS-task/README.md

 - Paci, W., Panunzi, A., & Pezzelle, S. (2025, July).
 They want to pretend not to understand: The limits of current LLMs in interpreting implicit content of political discourse.
 In W. Che, J. Nabende, E. Shutova, & M. T. Pilehvar (Eds.), *Findings of the Association for Computational Linguistics: ACL 2025* (pp. 15569–15593).
 Vienna, Austria: Association for Computational Linguistics. https://aclanthology.org/2025.findings-acl.804/
 - Sravanthi, S., Doshi, M., Tankala, P., Murthy, R., Dabre, R., & Bhattacharyya, P. (2024, August).
 PUB: A Pragmatics Understanding Benchmark for Assessing LLMs' Pragmatics Capabilities.
 In L.-W. Ku, A. Martins, & V. Srikumar (Eds.), *Findings of the Association for Computational Linguistics: ACL 2024* (pp. 12075–12097).
 Bangkok, Thailand: Association for Computational Linguistics. https://doi.org/10.18653/v1/2024.findings-acl.719
 - Zheng, Z., Qiu, S., Fan, L., Zhu, Y., & Zhu, S.-C. (2021).
 Grice: A grammar-based dataset for recovering implicature and conversational reasoning.
 In *Findings of the Association for Computational Linguistics: ACL-IJCNLP 2021* (pp. 2074–2085).

+## Organizers and Contacts

+- Lorenzo Gregori, University of Florence, lorenzo.gregori@unifi.it
+- Walter Paci, University of Florence, walter.paci@unifi.it
+- Valentina Saccone, University of Florence, valentina.saccone@unifi.it